Jaloni Cambridge: Recruiting

 Cambridge was considered a five-star recruit and was the number-three ranked basketball player in the class of 2024 by ESPN.
 On December 29, 2023, she committed to play college basketball at Ohio State, where she will join her sister Kennedy.
 Other finalists she was considering included Baylor, Florida, Georgia, Louisville, LSU and South Carolina.

 College career

 During her freshman year she averaged 16.0 points, 3.88 assists and 2.12 steals per game.
 She was one of only eight players in the conference to record more than one 30-point game this season.
 She led the conference with four Big Ten Freshman of the Week honors.
 Following the season she was named Big Ten Freshman of the Year, first-team All-Big Ten, and all-Big Ten freshman teams.

+During her sophomore year she averaged 23.4 points, and 4.6 assists per game.
+On January 7, 2026, she scored a career-high 41 points against Illinois.
+She became the first Buckeye to score 40 points in a game against a Big Ten opponent since Kelsey Mitchell scored 43 against Rutgers on March 4, 2016.
+She led the league in free throws made per game (4.3), ranked third in field goals made per game (8.6), tied for eighth in assists per game (4.6) and tied for tenth in steals per game (1.9).
+She scored in double figures in all 33 games for the Buckeyes.
+With 19 points against Oregon on February 8, 2026, she became the 40th player in program history to reach 1,000 career points.
+During the final game of the regular season she became the fifth player in program history to score 700 points in a season.
+She finished the regular season as the Big Ten scoring champion and was named a unanimous first-team All-Big Ten honoree.
+She was also named a second-team All-American by the AP, and the U.S. Basketball Writers Association (USBWA), and earned third-team honors from The Sporting News.

 National team career

 On June 7, 2022, Cambridge was named to the United States' roster to compete at the 2022 FIBA Under-17 Women's Basketball World Cup.
 During the tournament she averaged 9.4 points, 3.9 rebounds, and a team-high 5.1 assists per game and won a gold medal.
 During the gold medal game against Spain she scored a team-high 16 points, six rebounds, nine assists and one steal.
 She was subsequently named to the All-Tournament Team.